 Despite excellent surgeons and my compliance (I like to think of myself as “our lady of compliance”), my right retina detachments continue to re-occur.
 So I returned to the hospital for the fourth right-eye retina procedure, less than two weeks after the last one.
 My retina condition even has a name — proliferative vitreoretinopathy (PVR) — which basically means that my retina keeps detaching.

-This time my physician added a silicon oil instead of a bubble, and that will remain in my eye for anywhere from two to six months, pressing down on my retina and encouraging it to bind and heal.
+This time my physician added a silicone oil instead of a bubble, and that will remain in my eye for anywhere from two to six months, pressing down on my retina and encouraging it to bind and heal.
 At the end of the healing process removing the oil requires another surgical procedure.
 While I am waiting for the healing to occur, I’ll continue on with daily life, albeit a bit less freely and with less sight than I’d like.
 I’ll even be able to return to my regular exercise regimen.

 It’s beginning to feel like I have long since completed a marathon and have continued into an Ironman competition.